Sunday lunch is our biggest event every week!

 Lindsey moved to Fayetteville with her family in 2007.
 She has 3 children, her oldest attends Appalachian State in Boone, North Carolina.

 Lindsey runs the Backpack Program, a program of Seth’s Wish, at The Capitol Encore Academy, a public charter school in Downtown Fayetteville.
-There are currently 55 children that take advantage of this program, receiving food every week.
 This is the school that Seth and his younger brother currently attend, so Lindsey is also active in the FEO.
 She has an office at the school where students and their parents have access to clothing, shoes, food, and anything else they might need.

 Candace Gayle Beatty